ufo2011/NXP-MCUBootUtility/README-en.md

 　　The IS25WP064AJBLE chip on the EVK-MIMXRT1060 development board belongs to the ISSI-IS25LP064A category, so we only need to select ISSI - IS25LP064A in [Use Typical Device Model] and click [Ok] to complete the setting of the target device.

 #### 3.2 Connecting target devices
 　　After setting up the target device, the next step is to connect the target device.
-Take the USB-HID interface as an example, supply power to the EVK-MIMXRT1060 board, and connect the PC to the J9 port with USB Cable.
-If everything is going well, You can find new HID device (vid=0x1fc9, pid=0x0135) named HID-compliant vendor-defined device is enumerated.
+Taking the USB-HID interface as an example, supply power to the EVK-MIMXRT1060 board, and connect the PC to the J9 port with USB Cable.
+If everything is going well, you can find new HID device (vid=0x1fc9, pid=0x0135) named HID-compliant vendor-defined device is enumerated.
 If the HID device is not found, please check the board SW7 DIP switch to set Boot Mode to 2'b01(Serial Downloader mode).

 ![nxpSecBoot_usbhidDetected_e](http://henjay724.com/image/cnblogs/nxpSecBoot_usbhidDetected_e.png)

-　　After confirming the existence of the HID device, select USB-HID in [Port Setup], and then directly click the [Connect to ROM] button. nxpSecBoot will automatically complete the whole process of connecting the target device (using sdphost to connect to the ROM to obtain some MCU internal register information).
-Use sdphost to load Flashloader and jump to it, use blhost to connect to Flashloader, get some eFuse information, use blhost to configure boot device and get boot device meomry information), this process takes about 5s, if the target device is connected properly, you can see the indicator LED turns blue, and the [Connect to ROM] button label changes to [Reset Device].
+　　After confirming the existence of the HID device, select USB-HID in [Port Setup], and then directly click the [Connect to ROM] button.
+The nxpSecBoot will automatically complete the whole process of connecting the target device (using sdphost to connect to the ROM to obtain some MCU internal register information.
+Using sdphost to load Flashloader and jump to it, using blhost to connect to Flashloader, get some eFuse information, use blhost to configure boot device and get boot device meomry information), this process takes about 5s, if the target device is connected properly, you can see the indicator LED turns blue, and the [Connect to ROM] button label changes to [Reset Device].
 If the target device fails to connect, the indicator LED will turn red and the [Connect to ROM] button label will change to [Reconnect].

 ![nxpSecBoot_connectedToDevice_e](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_connectedToDevice_e.png)